cancerevo/AmpliconPE/README.md

 Single nucleotide differences between reads are replaced with an 'N', when an InDel difference generally return a 'Length Mismatch' string.

 Barcode pileups are then tallied and processed using downstream software.
 You may want to use a barcode clusterer, e.g. Shepard, to de-noise random barcodes; however, PE sequencing generally resolves most reccurrent-read errors.
-The function `AmpliconPE.identify_neighbors` can clean-up simple recurrent read errors.
+The function `AmpliconPE.identify_neighbors` cleans-up simple recurrent read errors.